AndrewAnnex/SpiceyPy/docs/insitu_sensing.rst

                            )
       \begintext

-Step-5: \``Sub-Spacecraft Point’’
+Step-5: "Sub-Spacecraft Point"
 =================================

-\``Sub-Spacecraft Point’’ Task Statement
+"Sub-Spacecraft Point" Task Statement
 ----------------------------------------

 Extend the program from Step-4 to compute planetocentric longitude and and latitude of the sub-spacecraft point on Phoebe, and the direction from the spacecraft to that point in the INMS frame.

-\``Sub-Spacecraft Point’’ Hints
+"Sub-Spacecraft Point" Hints
 -------------------------------

 Find the SpiceyPy routine that computes sub-observer point coordinates.
-Use ``Most Used SpiceyPy APIs'' or``\ subpt’’ cookbook program for that.
+Use "Most Used SpiceyPy APIs" or" subpt" cookbook program for that.

-Refer to the routine’s header to determine the additional kernels needed for this direction computation.
-Get these kernels from the NAIF’s FTP site.
+Refer to the routine's header to determine the additional kernels needed for this direction computation.
+Get these kernels from the NAIF's FTP site.
 Modify the meta-kernel to load this(these) kernels.

 Determine the proper input arguments for the routine.
-Refer to the routine’s header for that information.
+Refer to the routine's header for that information.

 Convert the surface point Cartesian vector returned by this routine to latitudinal coordinates.
-Use \``Permuted Index’’ to find the routine that does this conversion.
-Refer to the routine’s header for input/output argument specifications.
+Use "Permuted Index" to find the routine that does this conversion.
+Refer to the routine's header for input/output argument specifications.

 Since the Cartesian vector from the spacecraft to the sub-spacecraft point is computed in the Phoebe body-fixed frame, it should be transformed into the instrument frame get the direction we are looking for.
-Refer to ``frames.req'' and/or``\ Frames’’ tutorial to determine the name of the routine computing transformations and use it to compute transformation from Phoebe body-fixed to the INMS frame.
+Refer to "frames.req" and/or" Frames" tutorial to determine the name of the routine computing transformations and use it to compute transformation from Phoebe body-fixed to the INMS frame.

-Using \``Permuted Index’’ find the routine that multiplies 3x3 matrix by 3d vector and use it to rotate the vector to the instrument frame.
+Using "Permuted Index" find the routine that multiplies 3x3 matrix by 3d vector and use it to rotate the vector to the instrument frame.

 Add calls to the routine(s), necessary variable declarations and output print statements to the program.

-\``Sub-Spacecraft Point’’ Solution Steps
+"Sub-Spacecraft Point" Solution Steps
 ----------------------------------------

 The spiceypy.subpnt routine
-(\```cspice/src/cspice/subpnt_c.c'') can be    used to compute the sub-observer point and the vector from the observer    to that point with a single call.
-To determine this point as the closest    point on the Phoebe ellipsoid, the``\ method’ argument has to be set to ‘NEAR POINT: ELLIPSOID’.
+("`cspice/src/cspice/subpnt_c.c") can be    used to compute the sub-observer point and the vector from the observer    to that point with a single call.
+To determine this point as the closest    point on the Phoebe ellipsoid, the" method' argument has to be set to 'NEAR POINT: ELLIPSOID'.
 For our case the
-\`target’ is ‘PHOEBE’, the target body-fixed frame is ‘IAU_PHOEBE’, and the observer is ‘CASSINI’.
+\`target' is 'PHOEBE', the target body-fixed frame is 'IAU_PHOEBE', and the observer is 'CASSINI'.

-Since the s/c is close to Phoebe, light time does not need to be taken into account and, therefore, the \`abcorr’ argument can be set to ‘NONE’.
+Since the s/c is close to Phoebe, light time does not need to be taken into account and, therefore, the \`abcorr' argument can be set to 'NONE'.

-In order for spiceypy.subpnt to compute the nearest point location, a PCK file containing Phoebe radii has to be loaded into the program (see
-\``Files’’ section of the routine’s header.)
+In order for spiceypy.subpnt to compute the nearest point location, a PCK file containing Phoebe radii has to be loaded into the program (see "Files" section of the routine's header.)
 All other files required for this computation are already being loaded by the program.
 With PCK file name added to it, the updated meta-kernel will look like this: